Assessing Vulnerability in Smart Contracts: The Role of Code Complexity Metrics in Security Analysis: Contribution Research Questions

 \section{Contribution \& Research Questions}

 The primary focus of this study is to investigate the impact of complexity metrics on vulnerabilities present in Solidity smart contracts.
 While existing static analysis tools are designed to detect specific vulnerability patterns\cite{kushwaha2022ethereum}, complexity metrics offer a complementary approach to identifying vulnerable areas within smart contracts.
 Our specific research objectives are as follows: \begin{itemize} \item Determine whether there are noticeable differences in complexity metrics between vulnerable and non-vulnerable functions.
 If such differences exist, we aim to identify which complexity metrics are most effective in distinguishing between the two. \item Explore the feasibility of using complexity metrics to predict vulnerable contracts among all contracts within a smart contract ecosystem. \end{itemize} This investigation aims to assess whether complexity metrics can serve as indicators for identifying vulnerable code locations.
 Furthermore, we aim to highlight the significance of complexity metrics as valuable complementary features for vulnerability assessment and provide insights into the individual power of each metric.
-Thus, we address four research questions related to software metrics and vulnerability detection: \begin{itemize} \item \textbf{RQ1: Are there correlations among complexity metrics?} Our objective is to identify potential redundancies or inconsistencies among the various complexity metrics available. \item \textbf{RQ2: Is there a correlation between each complexity metric and the existence of vulnerability?} We aim to determine whether certain complexity metrics are associated with the presence of vulnerabilities in individual contracts. \item \textbf{RQ3: Are the metrics different in vulnerable and neutral codes?} We seek to investigate whether complexity metrics can effectively distinguish between functions with reported vulnerabilities and those without reported vulnerabilities. \item \textbf{RQ4: How different are the metrics in vulnerable codes compared to neutral ones?} We intend to examine whether higher complexity in code is linked to a higher likelihood of vulnerability occurrence.
+Thus, we address four research questions related to software metrics and vulnerability detection: \begin{itemize} \item \textbf{RQ1: Are there correlations among complexity metrics?} Our objective is to identify potential redundancies or inconsistencies among the various complexity metrics available. \item \textbf{RQ2: Is there a correlation between each complexity metric and the existence of vulnerability?} We aim to determine whether certain complexity metrics are associated with the presence of vulnerabilities in individual contracts. \item \textbf{RQ3: Are the metrics different in vulnerable and neutral codes?} We seek to investigate whether complexity metrics can effectively distinguish between functions with reported vulnerabilities and those without reported vulnerabilities. \item \textbf{RQ4: How different are the metrics in vulnerable codes compared to neutral ones?} We examine the strength of the association between high complexity values and the presence of vulnerabilities to determine their utility as predictive indicators.
 This approach enables a more targeted and efficient allocation of resources toward securing smart contracts. \end{itemize} The graphical representation of this paper's contributions and a brief outline of how the research questions are addressed can be found in Figure~\ref{fig:rmap}.